The Velvet Rope

 The Velvet Rope is the sixth studio album by American singer Janet Jackson.
-The album was released on October 7, 1997, through Virgin Records.
-Prior to its release, she renegotiated her contract with Virgin for US$80 million, the largest recording contract in history at that time.
+It was released on October 7, 1997, through Virgin Records.
+Prior to its release, Jackson renegotiated her contract with Virgin for US $80 million, marking this as the largest recording contract in history at that time.

 Upon experiencing an emotional breakdown, Jackson began facing a long-term case of depression.
-She in turn developed her new record as a concept album, using introspection as its theme.
-Its title is a metaphor for emotional boundaries, as well as an allusion to an individual's need to feel special.
+She developed her new record as a concept album, using introspection as its theme.
+Its title is a metaphor for emotional boundaries; as well as an allusion to an individual's need to feel special.
 Its lyrics address subject matter such as depression, self-worth, social networking, and domestic violence.
-It also encompasses themes of sexuality, including BDSM, sexual orientation and same-sex relationships.
+It also encompasses themes of sexuality, including BDSM, sexual orientation, and same-sex relationships.
 Due to its sexually explicit content, the album reinforced Jackson's public image as a sex symbol and as one of the most erotic vocalists of the 1990s.
-Its incorporation of social issues regarding sexual orientation and combating homophobia also established her reputation as a gay icon and received the GLAAD Media Award for Outstanding Music.
+Its incorporation of social issues regarding sexual orientation and combating homophobia, also established her reputation as a gay icon and received the GLAAD Media Award for Outstanding Music.